 Something simple like tea or dry wine.
 Tell you what though, I have a friend who always asks for a couple of slices of crusty bread and spreads the herbed ricotta on top – like a bruschetta.
 Well, whatever works, right? 😀

-FOR OTHER CHEESE RECIPE OR TART RECIPE, CHECK OUT MY OTHER POSTS:
+FOR OTHER TART IDEAS, CHECK OUT MY TARTS COLLECTION!

 VIDEO ON HOW TO MAKE HERBED RICOTTA TART